Buttock Lift Overview

 The natural process of aging can cause the skin to sag as thickness and elasticity is lost, underlying support fat thins out and levels of collagen in the skin decrease.
 People who have lost a large amount of weight after bariatric surgery, after pregnancy or from diet and exercise can also experience excess skin on different parts of the body.
 Skin that is stretched due to weight gain often lacks the elasticity to adapt to the body's new contours after the weight is gone.

-A buttock lift is a surgical procedure to remove excess skin, lift and tighten the buttocks and lessen the appearance of irregularities in the skin surface, including cellulite and stretch marks.
-A buttock lift can be performed alone or in combination with other procedures to restore a more youthful appearance or achieve the look you had in mind prior to losing weight.
-Depending on the specific needs of the patient, a buttock lift can be performed as part of an overall lower body lift or combined with a facelift, arm lift, breast augmentation, breast reduction or other cosmetic procedures.
+Buttock Lifts can be performed alone or in combination with other procedures to restore a more youthful appearance or achieve the look you had in mind prior to losing weight.
+Depending on the specific needs of the patient, a Buttock Lift can be performed as part of an overall Lower Body Lift or combined with a Facelift, Arm Lift, Breast Augmentation, Breast Reduction or other cosmetic procedures.
 These procedures may be performed at the same time or spread out over several months.